Peggy535/wellbeing/src/posts/regression-work-don’t-mock-it.md

 What I have noticed over the years is that looking outside myself and not listening to my guidance system would always take me down the wrong road, or it took me longer to get to my destination and was more often than not a less pleasant journey than it could have been.
 But there is the other side of this, the side where all mistakes are turned into lessons and as uncomfortable as it is for me to write those words, it’s true.

 Some things are just Karmic cycles that need to be broken or a lesson you really need to learn in order for you to get closer to who you really are.
 I'm talking about the ‘YOU’ who, when all the layers of old programmes and the way you have been taught about the world, that version of ‘YOU’ stuck inside screaming to come out and sometimes roaming endlessly and wondering why you feel so very uncomfortable in your own skin.
 Perhaps in environments that just aren’t bringing out your own true essence enough for you to feel confident to be that fabulous spirit that you know is in there somewhere.
-That YOU, finds more balance and contentment in your direction in this current life.
+That YOU, who finds more balance and contentment in your direction in this current life.

 I’m enjoy finding the Magick in each individual who comes to me to regress, whether that be in this life to release grief, anger or heart break the results are so wonderful.
 Being playful with words and using the word ‘magical’ when ever I can get a way with it, ‘with a sparkle in my eyes and a warmth in my heart’ is so rewarding.
 I love the open minded souls who seek me out to find out more about their own story/stories and unfold the mysteries they hold within their subconscious/superconscious.
 Finding a love of the written and spoken word at this stage of my life and recognising the energy and intent behind words, basically vibrations of communication between one human to another.
 Now that’s priceless!